Connecting to SAP HANA Enterprise Cloud

 - Streamlined and accelerated workloads and data migration

 - Improved data and operational security

 With SAP Cloud Peering through Megaport, you can connect to the SAP HANA Enterprise Cloud.

 With an interconnection, you can use Megaport to reach additional cloud service providers, including Amazon Web Services, Microsoft Azure, Google Cloud Platform, and others.

 SAP consists of a physical network connection at a number of SAP Points-of-Presence (PoPs) around the world.
 These PoPs reside within facilities operated by co-located data centers where Megaport is enabled.

 Physical fiber connections (NNIs) at each location between Megaport and SAP are established on SAP HEC WAN routers (a minimum of two).
 These physical connections are maintained between SAP and Megaport.

-You can purchase 1 Gbps and 10 Gbps Ports onto the Megaport Network.
+You can purchase 1 Gbps and 10 Gbps Ports onto the Megaport network (100 Gbps is available in some locations).
 Megaport recommends two Ports for resilience.